danielrosehill/Eco-Ninja-3/as-prompt/prompt.md

 -  Scope 3 emissions
 -  - Retrieve the value and units of reporting

-## Calculated Values: Emissions

 Sum together the value of these three emissions.
-This variable is `{total-emissions}.`
+This variable is {total-emissions}.

 Report the unit of measurement as a unit and spelled out: for example mtco2e (millions of tons of carbon dioxide equivalents).